Eenie, meenie, miney, mo

 Some of you will lean toward a youngster -- especially when his names rhyme -- when it comes to Athlete of the Year voting.
 Will Hill, a member of the Brattleboro Swim Team, finished first six times and also shattered a district record in the 8 and under division at the recent meet in Rutland.

 The next Michael Phelps?
 Let’s hope.

 And what about the dynamic duo across the river that each scored over 1,000 career points and helped the Hinsdale girls basketball team to a perfect 22-0 record?

 It seems like Allison Scott and Skylar Bonnette, backcourt mates that spent four years stealing, running, driving and burying shots, belong on the ballot together.
+As one.